 To change your logo go to the 'Page Master' under the 'Design' menu

 In 2009 a really nice restaurant opened in the restored old boathouse, just by the anchorage on the north shore.
 Sadly they closed in 2015.
-But in 2016 it has reopened under new managemnt and early reports are good.
-Not open Mondays and Tuesdays, no dinner Sundays - check their website (ph 01967 411 232)
+But in 2016 it reopened under new managemnt and early reports were good.
+But by 2020 it was again closed.
+Sad.

 By the moorings is an old broken down graveyard, but with some more recent cairns mostly to members of the Strutt family who must have been big round here.
 Indeed the late Mrs Patricia Strutt was one of the most formidable deer stalkers in Scotland it seems.
 Shot her first stag in 1930 at the age of 19, and her last shortly before her death in 2000.